wlmwu/nycu-os-capstone-2025/lab7/README.md

 - `forktest.img`:  A user program created by `users/user2`.
 - `syscall.img`: A user program provided by the lab 5.
 - `vm.img`: A user program provided by the lab 6.
+- `vfs1.img`: A user program provided by the lab 7.

 ## User Program
 This directory now contains multiple user programs designed to test different kernel functionalities: